michaelzhao007/project-ml-microservice-kubernetes/README.md

 <include a CircleCI status badge, here>

+# Summary
+We built a docker image and tried both docker deploy and kubernetes deploy.
+In the end, we tried CircleCI for continuous build process.

+# Instructions
+standalone: python app.py (run the app locally)
+docker: ./run_docker.sh (to build docker image and run the docker container in the local) and ./make_predictions.sh (make the predictions)
+kubernetes: ./run_kubernetes.sh (to deploy the docker container in the pod of the local minikube cluster) and ./make_predictions.sh
+circleci: .circleci gives the instructions for circleci to build the application.

 ## Project Overview

 In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.